Therapeutic activities and interventions utilized by nga kaiwhakaora ngangahau/occupational therapists may include (but are not limited to):

 – Community living skills

-– Talking therapies (for example, see http://www.tepou.co.nz/improving-services/talking-therapies)
+– Talking therapies, which can provide essential depression help (for example, see http://www.tepou.co.nz/improving-services/talking-therapies)